 3 hours.
 An interactive course that engages students in synchronous and asynchronous online interaction.
-The purpose of this course is to refine one's thinking about the role of vision and voice in effective leadership and to help students clarify an action plan that embodies specific strategies for one's ministry context.
+The purpose of this course is to refine one's thinking about effective leadership and to help students clarify an action plan that embodies specific strategies for one's ministry context.